amitshukla16/food-waste-ledger--leftover-food-donation-system/README.md

 ## ✨ Key Features

-- **Register Donations:** Donors can log details of available leftover food (quantity, description, and location).
+- **Register Donations:** Donors can log detail of available leftover food (quantity, description, and location).
 - **Claim Food Donations:** Recipients can view and claim available food donations.
 - **Transparency & Traceability:** Every transaction is publicly recorded on the blockchain.
 - **Owner Oversight:** Contract ownership ensures administrative control for scaling and governance.